Jazzcort/CS5008_homework05/Report.md

 | Merge | Quick | Bubble |Selection | Insertion |
 | :--: | :--: | :--: | :--: | :--: |
 | $O(n)$ | $O(log(n))$ | $O(1)$ | $O(1)$ | $O(1)$ |

+For Merge Sort, because we need a auxiliary array with the same size as the original array to store the sorted subarrays temporarily, the Space Complexity would be $O(n)$

+For Quick Sort, if we unfortunately choose bad pivot every time, the Space Complexity would be $O(n)$ as n recursive calls will be made.
+However, in average, the Space Complexity would be $O(log(n))$.

+For the rest of the sorting algorithm, we're not using any extra memories, so the Space Complexity would be $O(1)$

 ### 4. Growth of Functions
 Give the following values, place them correctly into *six* categories.
 Use the bullets, and feel free to cut and paste the full LatexMath we used to generate them.